-The teachers, Deputy Principals and Principal are the contact when a concern is about individual children or teachers.
+The principal , deputy principals and teachers are the contact when a concern is about individual children or teachers.

 Matt and his wife Lauren have lived in Swanbourne since 2007.
-With a daughter in Year Two and a son in Kindy, they are both proud parents and active in the school community.
+With a daughter in Year 3 and a son in Pre-Primary, they are both proud parents and active in the school community.
 A graduate of the Australian Institute of Company Directors, and with a Bachelor of Engineering, Matt has been a Board member at Swanbourne since 2018.

 Matt is passionate about supporting Swanbourne Primary and its teaching staff to deliver great holistic outcomes for its students.